0p3r4t0r/aws-gameplan/README.md

 -   The state of each diagram is automatically saved in the url of the page.
     **Any diagram you make can be easily shared simply by copy-pasting the url.**

+-   After registering, diagrams can be saved.

 ## Architecture

+### Generating Icons

 Icons are initial taken from the official set provided by Amazon (https://aws.amazon.com/architecture/icons/).
 These icons are cleaned